 Sitting at the crossroads of Southwest Asia and Southeastern Europe doesn’t only influence the cultural behavior and the way they look but, over the centuries, it has also shaped the extremely varied Azerbaijani food.

 Basically, the local food in Azerbaijan is loads of different food coming from Turkey, Iran, Georgia, Russia, Central Asia, etc., all cooked and served with a local twist.

 Whereas in other countries from the region, the food may be a bit monotonous, in Azerbaijan is extremely varied.

 My favorite dish is dushbara, a dumpling soup typical of the northern part of the country.

 And people are really nice, perhaps the nicest in the Caucasus

 Well, let’s not say this very loud because some people might get slightly offended (especially the Armenians ; ).

-It is not right to say that Azerbaijanis are the nicest people in the Caucasus because you find awesome people all around the region but Azerbaijanis are, definitely, very hospitable and, maybe because they are Muslims, I always felt an extra bit of hospitality versus other countries.
+It is not right to say that Azerbaijanis are the nicest people in the Caucasus because you find awesome people in both Georgia and Armenia but Azerbaijanis are, definitely, very hospitable and, maybe because they are Muslims, I always felt an extra bit of hospitality versus other countries.

 More information for visiting Azerbaijan and the region